 2: Take your time – A quick brushing or a swish of mouthwash isn’t going to ward off dental disease.
 The American Dental Association (ADA) recommends brushing your teeth for two minutes two times a day, plus flossing at least once a day.
 Ask your dental hygienist for tips on how to brush and floss effectively.

 3: Don’t brush right after a meal – Tooth enamel can be in a weakened state right after you eat, especially if your meal includes acidic foods or drinks.
-You can safely rinse your mouth with water right after a meal, but wait at least 30 minutes after eating before brushing to allow enamel time to toughen up again.
+You can safely rinse your mouth with water right after a meal, but wait at least 30 minutes after eating before brushing to allow the acidity in the mouth to neutralize.

 4: Floss – Flossing properly is essential to your oral health because it helps remove harmful plaque bacteria from areas where your toothbrush simply can’t reach.
-These bacteria cause tooth decay (cavities) and gum disease—and if not cleared from tooth surfaces regularly, they harden into a tough coating called tartar which is a primary cause of gum disease.
+These bacteria cause tooth decay (cavities) and gum disease.
+If not cleared from tooth surfaces regularly, they harden into a tough coating called tartar which is a primary cause of gum disease.

 5: Clean your dentures gently – Your dentures aren’t made of the same tough stuff that your teeth are, so you need to be gentle.
 Use non-abrasive cleaners (think basic, unscented liquid soap or products made specifically to clean dentures instead of standard toothpaste) and very soft brushes – a child’s toothbrush can be a great choice.